 More Christmas Art at Hodgepodge

 Be sure to enjoy more of our holiday art and Christmas art tutorials.
 Christmas tree, nativity and more.
-Plus be sure to check out our A Simple Start in Christmas Chalk Pastels ebook with enough art to carry you through December!
+Plus be sure to check out our Christmas Video Art Lessons with enough art to carry you through December!

 - A note on chalk pastels: Pastels are an easy, forgiving medium.
 Fun for children and adults alike!
 Details on the pastels and paper we use, how and where to purchase, and links to all of Nana’s other pastel lessons are here: 100+ Free Art Lessons for All Ages plus the video The Very Few Must Have Supplies for Chalk Pastel Art.
 A simple set is very affordable.
 Nana also teaches acrylic lessons.